Immy-delish/Immy-delish/README.md

 - 🎓 I graduated with a **Bachelor's degree in Software Engineering**.
 - 👩‍💻 I'm currently focused on **web development** and **cloud computing**, and I'm always exploring new technologies.
 - 🌱 I’m learning **cloud computing** and **Software Development**.
-- 💼 I’m open to collaborations in software development, cloud omputing, and machine learning.
+- 💼 I’m open to collaborations in software development, cloud computing, and machine learning.
 - ⚡ Fun fact: Wake me up at 3:00am to help you debug your errors because I am having the same errors but I need your company to fix them😂😂
 ## 🛠️ My Skills
 Here are some technologies and tools I frequently use: